The UWB chip integrated in the mobile phone multiplies the possibilities of using indoor positioning in various use cases in everyday life!

-Indoor positioning has been a hot topic in mobile phone development for a long time.
-Now, major players like Apple and Samsung have a UWB chip that enables indoor positioning on the latest models.
+Indoor location tracking have been a hot topic in mobile phone development for a long time.
+Now, major players like Apple and Samsung have a UWB in mobile phones that enables indoor positioning on the latest models.
 The small chip is going to revolutionize what we use our cell phones for, and new apps will make life easier, save time, and increase efficiency in ways we still have only a pale idea.

 Nowadays, mobile phone GPS and map applications act as a good navigator outdoors, but indoor navigation is not possible.
 Bluetooth for mobile phones is only capable of approximate positioning in very open areas.
 That is why phones are now integrating Ultra Wide Band (UWB) technology based on radio signals.
 Its use enables efficient, accurate and secure indoor positioning, all in one package.